Neutrino Constraints on Scalar-Tensor Gravity: Neutrino Oscillations

 Scalar–tensor (ST) theories can influence neutrino flavour oscillations by modifying neutrino masses and, consequently, the oscillation length, as discussed in previous sections.
 When neutrinos propagate through matter, these theories also affect the matter potential.
 In this work, we focus on the flavour oscillations of atmospheric neutrinos.

 Before reaching the detector, atmospheric neutrinos travel through the Earth.
 For our analysis, we adopt the PREM model as the reference density distribution.
-In the Einstein frame, neutrino masses inside the Earth differ from those measured at the surface.
-In this context, the effective oscillation length is given by
+In the Einstein frame, neutrino masses inside the Earth differ from those measured at the surface, and as consequence, the effective oscillation length differs from what is naively expected.
+For illustration purposes, in vacuum, the flavour evolution is dictated by (cfr.~Eqs.~\eqref{eq:evolution}-\eqref{eq:S-vacuum})